tinghe14/Home/_pages/life.md

 52. Have a Home Graden
 53. Sleepover and Watch Honor Movie with Bunch of Friends
 54. Try Different Sports Every Year
-55. :white_check_mark: Log Cabin Forest Getaway
+55. ✅ Log Cabin Forest Getaway
-56. :white_check_mark: Enjoy a Night at a Comfortable RV
+56. ✅ Enjoy a Night at a Comfortable RV
 57. Enjoy a Night at Sailboat
 58. Spend Some Days at Farm
 59. Jogging Everyday